 Protein-rich whole food sources are the preferred source of protein; however, protein supplements may sometimes provide a valuable option when it is impractical to transport, prepare, or consume food sources of protein.

-It all means that protein consumption from sources high in amino acids is beneficial – that protein supplementation may be a valuable option.
-More importantly, it indicates that athletes that wish to be weight stable should consume 1.3 – 1.7 grams/kg of protein per day; and that those wishing to maintain or gain lean muscle should consume 1.6 – 2.4 grams/kg per day.
-This is opposed to the current RDA of .08 grams/kg per day.
-Perhaps the strength athletes have been right all along.
+This means that protein consumption from amino acid-rich sources is beneficial—and that protein supplementation may be valuable.
+More importantly, it indicates that weight-stable athletes should consume 1.3 – 1.7 grams/kg of protein per day, while those wishing to maintain or gain lean muscle should consume 1.6 – 2.4 grams/kg per day.
+This contrasts with the current RDA of .08 grams/kg per day.
+Perhaps strength athletes have been right all along.

 IAAF’s Position On Electrolytes

-In addition to recommending sodium bicarbonate (an electrolyte) for sprints and distance runners, the IAAF acknowledges the need for (re)hydration by replacing the electrolytes lost in sweat universally.
+Beyond recommending sodium bicarbonate (an electrolyte) for sprints and distance runners, the IAAF acknowledges the universal need for (re)hydration by replacing electrolytes lost in sweat.
 They also suggest sports drinks and gels may be used to achieve hydration and fueling strategies.

 In Summary: Supplements For Runners

-Running of all types tests the limits of your body’s endurance and requires that you receive the proper nutrients.
+Running of all types tests your body’s endurance limits and requires proper nutrients.
 What are the best supplements for runners?
-We think you need to assess your needs, identify those supplements that best address those needs, and try one or two so that you can monitor results.
-As we stated early on in this article, no runner needs all these supplements.
+We think you need to assess your needs, identify supplements that best address those needs, and try one or two so you can monitor results.
+As we stated early in this article, no runner needs all these supplements.

 Some needs to consider and our supplement recommendations: